nus-test/nus-test.github.io/content/home/welcome.md

   css_class:
 ---

-The Practical and Principled Software Technologies Group at the [National University of Singapore](https://www.comp.nus.edu.sg/) is working on practical and conceptual solutions software solutions.
+The *Practical and Principled Software Technologies Group* at the [School of Computing](https://www.comp.nus.edu.sg/) at the [National University of Singapore](https://www.nus.edu.sg/) is working on practical and conceptual software solutions.
 We aim to have both real-world impact by creating practical tools as well as designing principled, fundamental techniques.
 We are actively looking for PhD students, postdocs, visitors, and interns to expand our group.
+Reach out to manuel.rigger@inf.ethz.ch if you are interested.

 Core Areas:
 * Software Engineering